A no-nonsense app and Industry-leading technology makes Tether investment simple, easy, and safe

 Remember, when you're picking a wallet for your Tether, it's all about what fits your needs and keeps you feeling secure.
 Whether it's the quick software wallet, the secure-but-complex hardware wallet, the risky web wallet, or the super-smart Gridlock wallet, choose the one that's right for you and your Tether.

-With Gridlock, you can safely store over 1000 cryptocurrencies, including these listed bellow.
+With Gridlock, you can safely store over 1000 cryptocurrencies, including these listed below.